In Conversation with SmartCitti’s Architect of Happiness and Director of UX, Dr. Mohammed Al-Husban

 7 Jul 2020

 Dr. Mohammed Al-Husban is SmartCitti’s UX specialist and architect of happiness.
 With over 15 years’ experience, Mo is passionate about creating socially impactful use cases for advanced technologies like AI and Digital Twinning, facilitated by accessible and intuitive UIs.
 His unique skill set combining design strategy, interaction design, user research, user interface design, information architecture and content strategy, have made him an invaluable leader of SmartCitti’s happiness team.
-Mo is also a Senior Lecturer and Usability Manager at Solent University in the * and has lent his services to governments and businesses alike.
+Mo is also a Senior Lecturer and Usability Manager at Solent University in the UK and has lent his services to governments and businesses alike.

 In this interview, Mo discusses what happiness means for SmartCitti and how SmartCitti intends to actualise its vision of creating smart and happy communities.